145 Cyber Monday deals to shop at Amazon before they sell out | CNN Underscored

 Amazon Cyber Monday 2022: Featured deal

-Ember 2 Temperature Control Smart Mug: Right now, you can save $30 on this convenient everyday device — and never sip on lukewarm coffee again.
+Razer Kiyo Pro Webcam: Our pick for the best high-end webcam is just $8 shy of its lowest price ever.

-Black Friday has come and gone, but Cyber Monday is on the way — and Amazon is offering great deals on everything you need for holiday gifting and beyond.
+Cyber Monday has arrived, and Amazon is offering great deals on everything you need for holiday gifting and beyond.

 Whether you’re a seasoned shopper with lists galore or a first-timer just dipping your toes into this major deals holiday, as long as you’re a Prime member you’ll find discounts on almost everything today.
 Think clothing, tech, beauty and more, plus holiday deals so you can save as you check off everyone’s wish list.
 Plus, stock up on everyday essentials and save 25%.